-OMG it’s Sharwarma.
-I really don’t know why it is called Nigerian sharwarma but I guess we like to put our mark on everything we touch.
+OMG, it’s Shawarma.
+I really don’t know why it is called Nigerian shawarma but I guess we like to put our mark on everything we touch.

 Who said you can never get an African man to the kitchen?
-Well that means you don’t starve them enough because if you do then, they would know their into the kitchen.
-Ooook don’t eat me yet, I’m only joking and yes, never ever starve your man.
-At home I do 85% of the cooking and I’m always grateful to hubby when he lets me take the back seat sometimes while he does the cooking.
+Well, that means you don’t starve them enough because if you do then, they would know their way into the kitchen.
+Ooook don’t eat me alive yet, I’m only joking and yes, never ever starve your man.
+At home, I do 85% of the cooking and I’m always grateful to hubby when he lets me take the back seat sometimes while he does the cooking.

 The only thing is that he takes weeks to plan what he would be cooking.
-An example is this shawarma, he said he was going to make it like weeks ago but hey!
+An example is this chicken shawarma.
+He said he was going to make it like weeks ago but hey!
 I can’t moan much.
 Some men don’t know whether they are going or coming in the kitchen.
-Lol; I already have two of le hubby’s recipe on the blog here (yam pottage) and here (stewed beans) and they are quite popular too.
-When he finally got round to making this lovely chicken shawarma, I opened my mouth when I saw all the spices he was going to use and I remember saying this to him… ‘bros, naa how many chicken wan chop all this spices’ I was told to watch and look.
+Lol.
+I already have two of le hubby’s recipe on the blog here (yam pottage) and here (stewed beans) and they are quite popular too.
+When he finally got round to making this lovely chicken shawarma, I opened my mouth when I saw all the spices he was going to use and I remember saying this to him… ‘bros, naa how many chicken wan chop all this spices’?
+I was told to watch and look.
 He replied ‘never argue with a man that knows’ whatever that meant.

 All I did afterwards was take pictures and let him be the chef for the day.
-Interestingly, this shawarma was one of the best I have eaten in ages, this one beats mine hands down and the spices were just spot on and very full of flavour.
+Interestingly, this chicken shawarma was one of the best I have eaten in ages.
+This one beats mine hands down and the spices were just spot on and very full of flavour.
 The chicken was moist and juicy and every bite was an experience.

 6 tortilla wraps (flat bread)